teivah/100-go-mistakes/README.md

 ## ❤️ Sponsor this Repository

 Your company is hiring?
-[Sponsor](https://github.com/sponsors/teivah?frequency=one-time&sponsor=teivah) this repository and let Go developers know it!
+[Sponsor](https://github.com/sponsors/teivah?frequency=one-time&sponsor=teivah) this repository and let Go developers know your opportunities!

 ## 📖 Book Description